sebinsua/dotcom/posts/inverse-number-spiral.md

   const [start, end] = layerRange(L);

-  // The sequence index is a zero-indexed "position" of N within the layer range. const sequenceIndex = N - start;
+  // The `sequenceIndex` is a zero-indexed "position" of `N` within the layer
+  // range.
+  const sequenceIndex = N - start;

-  // The mid index is the mid-point of the layer range. const midIndex = (end - start) / 2;
+  // The `midIndex` is the zero-indexed mid-point of the layer range. const midIndex = (end - start) / 2;

-  // Depending on the direction of the spiral and the axis, the coordinate can be
+  // Depending on the direction of the spiral and the axis, the coordinate
-  // either (1) the layer number (L), (2) a position of N computed by starting
+  // can be either (1) the layer number `L`, (2) the position of `N` computed
-  // from the beginning of the layer range, (3) a position of N computed by
+  // by starting from the beginning of the layer range, (3) the position of
-  // starting from the end of the layer range and counting back towards the
+  // `N` computed by starting from the end of the layer range and counting
-  // center.
+  // backwards towards the center.
+  //
+  // The value of `D` might be somewhat difficult to grasp at first as it
+  // abstracts away the direction (clockwise/anti-clockwise) and the axis
+  // into a single value, that determines whether the coordinate is
+  // calculated by counting forwards towards the middle of the layer range
+  // or counting backwards from the end towards the middle of the layer
+  // range.
   const D = direction(L, axis);
   switch (D) {
     // If the direction is down or right. case 1: {
       if (sequenceIndex <= midIndex) {
         // For the first half of the sequence, the coordinate is simply the
-        // sequence index incremented by one to convert it from zero-indexed
+        // `sequenceindex` incremented by one to convert it from
-        // to one-indexed.
+        // zero-indexed to one-indexed.
         return 1 + sequenceIndex;
       }

-      // For the second half of the sequence, the coordinate is the layer (L)
+      // For the second half of the sequence, the coordinate is the layer `L`
       // itself.
       return L;
     }